Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 - Stamina: 11
 - Damage: 6d10
 - Speed: 12
-- Special: You may Block as a Speed 6 Interrupt with an Umbrella, though after doing so three times, the Umbrella breaks.
+- Special: You may Block as a Speed 6 Interrupt with an Umbrella; when used this way, both you and the Umbrella take the (reduced, by blocking) damage from the attack.
+Umbrellas have 250 Durability; once it has taken that much damage, it breaks.
+Villages do not bother to repair broken weapons (and will not replace or repair them if bought with Savings), but can repair them if they have durability remaining.

 #### Piercing Weapons
 ###### Kama (Piercing, Dual)